The Hidden Alliance of Innovation

 This network has 1,495 nodes (network points).

-1,205 are digital native companies or have digital businesses.
+1,205 are digitally native companies or companies with digital businesses.

-In green, the 290 are leaders (CEOs and CTOs) who occupy or have occupied positions in these companies.
+The 290 listed in green are leaders (CEOs and CTOs) who currently hold or have held positions in these companies.

-The links between nodes represent two types of bonds:
+The links between the nodes represent two types of connections:

 Works/Worked with, and